leemarreros/livePoll/README.md

 Description
 -----------
-This desktop app aims to measure the preferences of Peruvian presidential election.
+This desktop app aims to measure the preferences of Peruvian presidential elections.

 Tech stack
 ----------